photoprism/photoprism-docs/docs/funding.md

 Our [sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md) and
 [contributors](https://github.com/photoprism/photoprism/graphs/contributors/) will get for free whatever we might have to charge for a geodata subscription and/or additional features later.
-If we manage to find enough sponsors backing our project, we can keep all features free for everyone!
+We hope to find enough sponsors to cover our own expenses, and keep all features free for everyone!

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.